viivue/easy-popup/README.md

     // optional, change name will also lose access to the previous cookie => create a new cookie
     cookieName: '',

+    preventScroll: true, // prevent page scroll when popup is open

     // events
     onOpen: data => {
     },